junxit/us-congress-code/title-42/chapter-6a/sec-248a.md

 Provisions similar to those comprising this section were contained in Pub.
 L. 92–585, § 3, Oct.
 27, 1972, 86 Stat.
 1292, setting out procedure to be followed in closing or transferring control of hospitals or other health care delivery facilities of Public Health Service, prior to repeal by Pub.
 L. 93–155, § 818(c).

+### Statutory Notes and Related Subsidiaries

 ### Change of Name

 “Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” in subsec. (a) pursuant to section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.